nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `add id/ID n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **TIP:**
-An employee can have any number of tags (including 0)
+An employee can have any number of unique tags (including 0).
+To add multiple tags, just add more `[t/TAG]` to the end of the command, separated by a space.
 </div>

 Examples: